Bettermeans/help.bettermeans/_posts/2010-12-07-workstreams.markdown

 A Workstream is our lingo for a group or set of work.
 A workstream could be a department of your organization or it could be a specific project that you are working on by yourself or with others ([Information on how to start a workstream](/workstreamguide))

-What is a Project Subworkstream?
+What is a Subworkstream?
 --------------------------------

-A project subworkstream is the same concept as a workstream, but it is nested within a workstream.
-For example, if your workstream is a department, then a project subworkstream might be a specific project within the department.
-If your workstream is a project, then a project subworkstream might be a specific area of expertise within the project.
+A subworkstream is the same concept as a workstream, but it is nested within a workstream.
+For example, if your workstream is a department, then a subworkstream might be a specific project within the department.
+If your workstream is a project, then a subworkstream might be a specific area of expertise within the project.

 What is a Private Workstream?
 -----------------------------